 - skin flushing

 These are also some of the most common menopause symptoms.
-Almost 80 percent of menopausal women experience these symptoms, notes a 2014 study.
+Almost of menopausal women experience these symptoms, notes a 2014 study.

 Studies suggest that low doses of SSRIs or SNRIs may help reduce vasomotor symptoms, especially hot flashes and night sweats.
-For example, a 2014 clinical trial found that a low dose of the SNRI venlafaxine (Effexor) worked almost as well as traditional hormone therapy for reducing hot flashes.
+For example, a found that a low dose of the SNRI venlafaxine (Effexor) worked almost as well as traditional hormone therapy for reducing hot flashes.

 The results of these trials are promising, but experts still aren’t sure why SSRIs and SNRIs reduce vasomotor symptoms.
 It may be related to their ability to balance norepinephrine and serotonin levels.
 Both of these neurotransmitters help stabilize the body’s temperature.